Anthony Shorris: Education

 From 2000 to 2003, Shorris served as Deputy Chancellor for Operations and Policy in the Board of Education of the City of New York under chancellors Harold O. Levy and Joel I. Klein.
 In 2006 to 2007, Shorris also led the development of Governor Eliot Spitzer’s education reform initiative while serving as senior policy advisor to the transition.
 Shorris taught classes on education economics and policy during his tenure on the faculty of the Woodrow Wilson School at Princeton University, and acted as co-editor on the Brookings Institution’s publication in The Future of Children series, Excellence in the Classroom.

 Until his appointment as First Deputy Mayor, Shorris served as Vice Dean of the NYU School of Medicine.
 Prior to that, he was a member of the faculty of the Robert F. Wagner School of Public Service and Director of the Rudin Center for Transportation Policy.
 He taught courses in transportation policy and crisis management.
 From 2003 to 2007, he taught at Princeton University’s Woodrow Wilson School of Public and International Affairs, where he also directed the Policy Research Institute for the Region (PRIOR).
 He held the Frederick H. Schultz Class of 1951 Professor of International Economic Policy chair at Princeton during 2003 to 2004.
 He is currently John Weinberg/Goldman Sachs Visiting Professor at the Princeton School of Public and International Affairs.

 Finance and management

 From 1984 to 1988, Shorris served as New York City's deputy budget director at the New York City Mayor's Office of Management and Budget (OMB), acting as an architect of Mayor Edward I. Koch's Ten Year Housing Plan.
 Shorris would go on to serve as City's Finance Commissioner from 1987 to 1989 under the Koch administration.
 Shorris currently serves as a member of the Advisory Board to the Federal Reserve Bank of New York.
-He is also a Partner at McKinsey & Company.
+He has also worked as a Partner at McKinsey & Company.

+New York City Economic Development Corporation

+In July 2026, Mayor Zohran Mamdani selected Shorris to become the new leader of the New York City Economic Development Corporation.